 The U.S. Bureau of Labor Statistics (BLS) projects that the growth rate for jobs will vary based on the specific field within biological engineering.
-Biomedical engineers are expected to see 27% growth from 2012 to 2022, which is much faster than the average for other occupations.
-Environmental engineering jobs are predicted to grow by 15% (also faster than average), while agricultural engineering jobs are predicted to see only a 5% increase (slower than average).
-According to the BLS in 2012, the median annual salary for biological engineers who specialized in agricultural engineering was $74,000; $86,960 was the reported median for biomedical engineers, and $80,890 was the median annual wage for those who specialized in environmental engineering.
+Biomedical engineers are expected to see a 7% growth from 2016 to 2026, which is average when compared to all other occupations.
+Agricultural engineering jobs are predicted to see an 8% increase (also about as fast as average).
+According to the BLS in 2018, the median annual salary for biological engineers who specialized in agricultural engineering was $77,110; $88,550 was the reported median for biomedical engineers.

 For those interested in biological lab work who wish to support engineers and scientists, becoming a biological technician could be a good career option.
 Biological technicians collect and prepare specimens, samples and other materials, in addition to assisting with experiments, examining results and compiling data into written reports.

-A bachelor's or master's degree in biochemistry, chemistry, engineering or a related field could provide entry-level employment opportunities, but independent research jobs require a doctorate degree.
-According to BLS numbers from 2012, biochemists earned $81,480 in median annual income.
-The BLS also expects job opportunities for biochemists and biophysicists to grow by 19% from 2012-2022.
+A bachelor's or master's degree in biochemistry, chemistry, engineering or a related field could provide entry-level employment opportunities, but independent research jobs require a doctorate.
+According to BLS numbers from 2018, biochemists and biophysicists earned $93,280 in median annual income.
+The BLS also expects job opportunities for biochemists and biophysicists to grow by 11% from 2016-2026.